haka-security/haka/modules/ipv4/doc/lua.rst

     .. lua:data:: flags

+        IPv4 flags.

+        .. lua:data:: rb
+                      df
+                      mf

-        IPv4 flags as :lua:class:`ipv4.ipv4_flags`.
+            Individual flags as boolean.

+        .. lua:data:: all

+            Flags value as number.

     .. lua:data:: payload

-        Payload of the packet as :lua:class:`ipv4.ipv4_payload`.
+        Payload of the packet.
+Class that contains the ipv4 data payload.
+The data can be accessed using the standard Lua operators `#` to get the length and `[]` to access the bytes.

     .. lua:method:: verify_checksum()